QuocHieuNguyen/ExtenListView/README.md

     public int index;
 }
 ```
-- Create a class deprived from `BaseItemView<TData>`, for example `SampleDataView.cs` the type parameter `TData` is the data class you just created.
+- Create a class deprived of `BaseItemView<TData>`, for example `SampleDataView.cs` the type parameter `TData` is the data class you just created.
 This is the class you want to add as Component to the Item Prefab that you will spawn from.
 ```csharp
 public class SampleDataView : BaseItemView<SampleData>
 {